antonvw/wex/CONTRIBUTING.md

   - to translate wex copy the wex.pot file to the correct language po file, and fill in the translation.

-  - The place where to put your po files can be found by adding -l command line switch.
+  - The place where to put your po files can be found by adding -l command-line switch.
     You can also test other languages using the special Language config item, e.g. setting it to french allows you to test french translation.
-    Normally you check the current locale by running locale on the command line.
+    Normally you check the current locale by running locale on the command-line.
 Running locale -a shows all your available locales, if your locale is not present, add it using locale-gen (provided it is in the list of all locales (/usr/share/i18n/SUPPORTED).
     Then you do export LANG=..., or change the /etc/default/locale.